handeh0ch/siteguide.js/projects/docs/docs/intro.md

 ## What is Siteguide.js?

-Siteguide.js is an open source library made with vanilla Javascript and CSS to help you build web-site guides and onboarding tours.
+Siteguide.js is an open source library made with vanilla Javascript and CSS to help you build website guides and onboarding tours.

 Siteguide.js is designed to be simple and easy to use.
 It is a lightweight library with only one dependency - [Floating UI](https://www.floating-ui.com/).